anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Additional Indigo Plugin Installlation Instructions

-After configuring **alexa_remote_control**, which you can test using available commands from the MacOS command line, only a few more steps are needed.
+After configuring **alexa_remote_control**, which you can test using available commands from the macOS command line, only a few more steps are needed.

 - Place the **alexa_remote_control.sh** file you downloaded and modified as part of the instructions found here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, in the **'/Library/Application Support/Perceptive Automation/Script'** folder.